Ghajar: Citizenship

 Residents on both sides of the village have Israeli citizenship; those in the northern half often hold passports from both Lebanon and Israel.
-They work and travel freely within Israel, but those living on the Lebanese side have difficulties receiving services from Israel.
+They work and travel freely within Israel.
 There was an Israel Defense Forces checkpoint at the entrance to the village, and a fence surrounding the entire village, but no fence or barrier dividing the two sides of the village.

+In 2011, Israel planned to withdraw from the northern part of the village to comply with UN resolutions, but locals protested against the move.
+Hussein Khatib, the Secretary for the Town Council, said he feared the UN would begin building a dividing wall in the village if the Israelis withdrew, and residents feared their ability to visit relatives and work in Israel would be impacted.

-The checkpoint at the entrance to the village was removed in September 2022 after the Local Council constructed a border fence separating the entire village from Lebanon.
+The checkpoint at the entrance to the village was removed in September 2022 after the Town Council constructed a border fence separating the entire village from Lebanon.

+Transportation

+The Golan Regional Council operates eight buses per day from Ghajar to the Israeli city of Kiryat Shmona.
+The bus line begins at Ein Qiniyye.
+The bus ride to Kiryat Shmona takes approximately 17 minutes.
+Ghajar is connected to Israel's road system via Route 9970, which leads to kibbutz Snir.

 Economy

 Most residents of Ghajar work outside the village, many of them in Kiryat Shmona.
 In 2021, the village began to organize local tours and home hospitality, catering to small groups.
-In 2022, local officials reported 4000 visitors per day.
+In 2022, local officials reported 4,000 visitors per day.

 Cuisine

 Culinary specialties of Ghajar include a dish called mitabla, made of grains of wheat and corn cooked in milk, and bisara, a stew of bulgur, chickpeas and fried onions thickened with flour.
 Bisara is usually served with a sauce of garlic and lemon.